5 ways for new homeowners to save on homeowners insurance

 As a homeowner, insurance is imperative.
 Not only do most mortgage companies require it, but a solid policy will pay to rebuild or repair your house in the event of some disasters, such as a fire or water damage from a burst water heater.
 It will also pay to replace your belongings if your house is robbed.

 This peace of mind comes at a price.
 In fact, it will cost you an average of about $1,100 a year, according to the Insurance Information Institute.
 At the same time, there are many discounts available.
 To help you find the best rate, check out our top ways to save on homeowners insurance as a new homeowner:

 As a new homeowner, be sure to ask insurers what they can offer you in terms of savings.
-Liberty Mutual, and Travelers, for example, offer discounts if you’ve recently purchased a house, and Allstate offers up to a 10% savings for both new home buyers and new customers purchasing homeowners insurance.
+Many insurers offer discounts if you’ve recently purchased a house, and some offer savings for both new home buyers and new customers purchasing homeowners insurance.

 Many insurance companies offer discounts if you purchase both your auto and homeowners insurance in a bundled package.
 If you already have car insurance, you can start by calling your auto insurance company to see what kind of bundled deal it can offer you.
 From there, you can shop around and compare prices.
 This may mean switching your auto insurance to another provider, but if you can save money on both types of insurance, it may be worth it.